xabbu42/Master/arbeit.md

 G3lp
 ----

-@pulver2010 [62] introduce the system LPG3 by expanding G3c with rules
+Cornelia Pulver [-@pulver2010 62] introduces the system LPG3 by
-for the build up of justification terms as well as the new axioms (Axc) and (Axt).
+expanding G3c with rules for the build up of justification terms as well as the new axioms (Axc) and (Axt).
 To ensure that the contraction lemma holds, all rules have to be invertible [@pulver2010 61] which is the reason why contracting variants of all the justification rules are used for LPG3.
 Our variant G3lp will use the same rules to build up terms, but replace the axioms with rules $(⊃ :)_c$ and $(⊃ :)_t$ to keep the prehistoric relations of the proof intact.
-As there is a proof for $⊃ A$ for any axiom $A$ and also for $A ⊃ A$ for any formula $A$, this two rules are equivalent to the two axioms and invertible.
+As there is a proof for $⊃ A$ for any axiom $A$ and also for $A ⊃ A$ for any formula
+$A$, this two rules are equivalent to the two axioms and invertible.

 As we already did with G3s, we will use the full system with all classical operators for examples, but only the minimal subset with $→$